dagraham/tklr-dgraham/README.md

 # dict[str, str]: character -> command_str

-[urgency]
-# values for item urgency calculation
-# all values are floats.

-# is this the active task or job?
-active = 10.0

-# does this task or job have a description?
-description = 1.0

-# is this a job and thus part of a project?
-project = 2.0

-# Each of the "max/interval" settings below involves a
-# max and an interval over which the contribution ranges
-# between the max value and 0.0.
-In each case, "now" refers
-# to the current datetime, "due" to the scheduled datetime
-# and "modified" to the last modified datetime.
-Note that
-# necessarily, "now" >= "modified".
-The returned value
-# varies linearly over the interval in each case.
+# ─── Urgency Configuration ─────────────────────────────────────

 [urgency.due]
-# Return 0.0 when now <= due - interval and max when
-# now >= due.
+# Urgency rises as the due date approaches or passes.
+# The "due" urgency increases from 0.0 to "max" as now approaches the scheduled date.
+interval = "1w"
 max = 8.0
-interval = "1w"

 [urgency.pastdue]
-# Return 0.0 when now <= due and max when now >=
-# due + interval.

-max = 10.0
+# The "pastdue" urgency increases from 0.0 to "max" as now exceeds the due date.
-interval = "2w"
+interval = "2d"
+max = 2.0

 [urgency.recent]
-# The "recent" value is max when now = modified and
-# 0.0 when now >= modified + interval.
-The maximum of
+# Value is "max" when now = modified, and 0.0 when now >= modified + interval.
-# this value and "age" (below) is returned.
-The returned
-# value thus decreases initially over the

-max = 6.0
 interval = "2w"
+max = 4.0

 [urgency.age]
-# The "age" value is 0.0 when now = modified and max
-# when now >= modified + interval.
-The maximum of this
+# Value is 0.0 when now = modified, and "max" when now >= modified + interval.
-# value and "recent" (above) is returned.

-max = 9.0
 interval = "26w"
+max = 10.0

 [urgency.extent]
-# The "extent" value is 0.0 when extent = "0m" and max
-# when extent >= interval.
+# Value is 0.0 when extent = "0m", and "max" when extent >= interval.

-max = 5.0
 interval = "12h"
+max = 4.0

 [urgency.blocking]
-# The "blocking" value is 0.0 when blocking = 0 and max
-# when blocking >= count.
+# Value is 0.0 when blocked = 0, and "max" when blocked >= count.
+count = 3
 max = 6.0

+[urgency.tags]
+# Value is 0.0 when there are no tags, and "max" when number of tags >= count.
 count = 3

-[urgency.tags]
-# The "tags" value is 0.0 when len(tags) = 0 and max
-# when len(tags) >= count.

-max = 4.0
+max = 3.0
-count = 2

 [urgency.priority]
-# Priority levels used in urgency calculation.
-# These are mapped from user input `@p 1` through `@p 5`
+# The value corresponds to `@p 1` through `@p 5` specified in the task.
+E.g,
-# so that entering "@p 1" entails the priority value for
+# with "@p 3", the value would correspond to the "3" entry below.
+When @p
-# "someday", "@p 2" the priority value for "low" and so forth.
-#
-#   @p 1 = someday  → least urgent
-#   @p 2 = low
-#   @p 3 = medium
-#   @p 4 = high
-#   @p 5 = next     → most urgent
-#
-# Set these values to tune the effect of each level.
-Note
-# that omitting @p in a task is equivalent to setting
-# priority = 0.0 for the task.
+# is omitted, the default is 0.0.

-someday = -5.0
+"1" = -5.0

-low     = 2.0
+"2" = 2.0

-weights = 5.0
+"3" = 5.0

-high    = 8.0
+"4" = 8.0

-next    = 10.0
+"5" = 10.0

-[urgency.weights]
-# These weights give the relative importance of the various
-# components.
-The weights used to compute urgency correspond
-# to each of these weights divided by the sum of all of the
-# weights.

-recent_age   = 2.0
-due_pastdue  = 2.0
-extent       = 1.0
-blocking     = 1.0
-tag          = 1.0
+[urgency.description]
+# The value is "max" if the task has an @d entry and 0.0 otherwise.
-active       = 2.0
+max = 2.0

-description  = 1.0
-priority     = 1.0
+[urgency.project]
+# The value is "max" if the task is part of a project and 0.0 otherwise.
-project      = 1.0
+max = 3.0
 ```